 The company was taken over by Cadbury Schweppes in 1988 and the Prahran factory was closed, with manufacturing operations moving to Scoresby and Ringwood.
 At some point, however, after-dinner mints became deeply uncool and Cadbury stopped making them, to the disgust of those who have started a Facebook page demanding that the after-dinner confection be reinstated.

 The Red Tulip brand has persisted on chocolate Easter eggs, made by Cadbury.
-However, it appears the recipe for the chocolate was changed in around 2013, prompting an outraged response from fans.
+However, it appears the recipe for the chocolate was changed around 2013, prompting an outraged response from fans.
 There was even a petition to have the eggs changed back to their original formulation.